1 Bg 9-1972: The Most Confidential Knowledge

 > Hare Rama, Hare Rama, Rama Rama, Hare Hare) in course of

-> chanting without offenses feels some transcendental
+> time feels some transcendental

 > pleasure and very quickly becomes purified of all material